sophiechannon/CV/README.md

   <a href="https://www.codewars.com/users/sophiechannon"><img src="https://img.shields.io/badge/Codewars-a83232?style=for-the-badge&logo=codewars&logoColor=white"></a>
 </div>

-I am a career changer Junior Software Engineer with a background in the arts sector.
+I am a fast learning, career changing, Junior Software Engineer with a background in the arts sector.
 I recently spent an amazing 16 weeks on the Makers Academy software engineering bootcamp learning to be a full stack engineer.
 In those 16 weeks I went from knowing some basic Ruby and JavaScript, to conceptualising and delivering a full stack, test driven, React website, using multiple APIs and working in a team.

 My career in the arts and charitable sectors has revolved around fundraising and relationship building.
 I loved working in the industry and doing work that helped people, however, as I learnt more about myself, I realised that I craved a career that would enable me to problem solve, apply logical and pragmatic thinking, and make cool things.

 Outside of work, I am a musician and co-lead the viola section of the Cambridge Philharmonic Orchestra.
-I'm also really into running, stand up paddle boarding, and going on aimless rambles by myself.
-I practice yoga and meditation, and love being outdoors.
-I also run a small macrame tapestry business, [Macramazing](https://macramazing.co.uk)!
+I'm also really into running, stand up paddle boarding, yoga, and going on aimless rambles by myself.
+I run a small macrame tapestry business, [Macramazing](https://macramazing.co.uk), which allows me to be creative and entrepreneurial in my spare time.
+I love learning and expanding my pool of both useful and completely pointless knowledge.
+On the more useful side, I am currenty teaching myself Kotlin, Java and Dutch.

 # Project Highlights